 What Is A Muscle Cramp, Exactly?

 Your muscles are designed to contract and relax—and it’s these actions that allow us to eat, walk, get up off the toilet, crank out bicep curls, and more.
-When you experience a muscle cramp, your muscle contracts involuntarily and gets stuck in that contracted position for a period of time, explains Rex Freiberger, C.P.T., trainer and CEO of review platform Discuss Diets.
-Usually, cramps last anywhere from 10 seconds to 10 minutes.
+When you experience a muscle cramp, your muscle contracts suddenly and involuntarily, which can be extremely painful.
+Usually, cramps last upwards of 15 seconds and can occur multiple times before finally stopping.

 What Causes Muscle Cramps?